10 Best Places to Live Off the Grid

 5. Colorado

-Colorado is another state that offers mountain views galore and bountiful game.
+Colorado is another state with mountain views and bountiful game.
 However, you’ll have to go large if you want to call this state your off-grid home.

 A 1972 law requires you to purchase at least 35 acres if you’re going to disconnect from services.
-Furthermore, many properties within the state’s jurisdiction come with codes, covenants, and restrictions written into your deed, intended to preserve the surrounding natural environment.
+Furthermore, many properties within the state’s jurisdiction have codes, covenants, and restrictions written into your deed intended to preserve the surrounding natural environment.

 6. Utah